 4) Lack of employee awareness and training

 The issue: You’ve heard it before, and here it is again: human error is the leading cause of data security breaches, which means that your employees may be your weakest link.
-In fact, according to a report, employee carelessness plays a major role in the prevalence of malware and the incidence of targeted attacks.
+In fact, according to a Cybersecurity Dive article, "56% of insider threat security incidents were caused by negligent or careless employees" (Ponemon Institute).

 The fix: Train your staff to keep a security mindset top of mind.
 You can start with basic security awareness training.
 Introduce your employees to the latest tools and best practices for staying safe inside and outside your organization.